carbon-language/carbon-lang/docs/design/expressions/member_access.md

 }
 ```

-If the value or type depends on any template binding, the lookup is redone from
+If the value or type depends on any template bindings, the lookup is redone from
-a context where the values of those binding are known, but where the values of
+a context where the values of those bindings are known, but where the values of
 any symbolic bindings are still unknown.
 The lookup results from these two
 contexts are [combined](#lookup-ambiguity).